The Borrowers (1973 film)

 The Borrowers is a Hallmark Hall of Fame TV special first broadcast in 1973 on NBC.
-The movie script was adapted from the 1952 Carnegie Medal-winning first novel of author Mary Norton's Borrowers series: The Borrowers.
+The movie script was adapted from the 1952 Carnegie Medal-winning first novel of author Mary Norton's The Borrowers series: The Borrowers.
 The film stars Eddie Albert, Tammy Grimes and Judith Anderson.
 It was directed by Walter C. Miller.

 In 1974, the special was awarded an Emmy for Outstanding Individual Achievement in Children's Programming and was nominated for Outstanding Children's Special (producers Duane Bogie, Walt deFaria and Warren Lockhart), Outstanding Individual Achievement in Children's Programming (performer Judith Anderson), Outstanding Individual Achievement in Children's Programming (performer Juul Haalmeyer) and Outstanding Individual Achievement in Children's Programming (director Walter C. Miller).

 The special tells the story of the Clock Family, tiny people who live under the floorboards in a Victorian-era English house.

 This movie is presently in the public domain.

 Plot

-The Clock Family are "borrowers," tiny people who live in the houses of regular sized "human beans" (a borrower mispronunciation of "human beings").
-They survive by borrowing all they need from big people and try to keep their existence secret.
-The main characters are a teenage borrower girl named Arriety Clock and her parents, Pod and Homily.
-During a borrowing expedition with her father and contrary to borrower nature, Arriety befriends the eight-year-old son of the house's human family; she slowly develops a friendship with him.

-In a 19th-century English manor, the bedridden matriarch spends her time continually fortified with wine.
-She is attended by a strict housekeeper and an ancient groundskeeper.
+In a 19th-century English manor, the bedridden matriarch Sophy spends her time continually fortified with wine.
+She is attended by a strict housekeeper and an elderly groundskeeper.
 They are unaware of a few-centimeters-tall family of "borrowers" who have set up residence under the mansion's floorboards.
-The miniature family survive on various items which the father manages to lift during unseen expeditions aboveboard.
-The matriarch, Sophy, is actually aware of Pod, but, aware of her alcoholism, decides he is a delusion.
+The miniature family survives on various items which the father manages to lift during unseen expeditions aboveboard.
+Sophy is actually aware of Pod, but, aware of her alcoholism, decides he is a delusion.

-All seems well until Sophy is required to temporarily house an eight-year-old boy in her mansion.
-The boy happens to spot Mr Clock during a raid on a dollhouse, and he begins a series of events (including releasing a ferret under the floor to catch the tiny inhabitants) which cause the borrowers to flee into the countryside.
-However, they are eventually saved by a friendship which develops between the borrowers' daughter, Arrietty, and the boy, who becomes the family's champion.
+All is well, until Sophy is required to temporarily house her 8-year-old great nephew.
+The boy happens to spot Mr Clock during a raid on a dollhouse, and he begins a series of events (including releasing a ferret under the floor to catch the tiny inhabitants) which causes the borrowers to flee into the countryside.
+However, they are eventually saved by a friendship which develops between the borrowers' daughter, Arrietty, and the boy, who becomes the family's ally.